 The education level of Dolton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.67% of adults 25 and older in Dolton have a college degree.

-The per capita income in Dolton in 2010 was $20,178, which is low income relative to Illinois, and lower middle income relative to Illinois and the nation.
-This equates to an annual income of $80,496 for a family of four.
+The per capita income in Dolton in 2010 was $20,178, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,712 for a family of four.
 However, Dolton contains both very wealthy and poor people as well.

 The people who call Dolton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dolton residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Dolton include Polish, Italian, English, and Irish.